odsod/language-based-security-report/report.md

 from another popular web development framework, namely Yesod.

-Yesod is implemented in Haskell, which means that the host language provides a siginiﬁcantly higher level of type safety than Ruby.
+Yesod is implemented in Haskell, which means that the host language provides a signiﬁcantly higher level of type safety than Ruby.
 The question is, how would this type safety have affected the vulnerability in question?

 The benefit of explicit typing In Ruby, serialization and deserialization can